peterzan/ILETP/README.md

 - Empowers user agency with real-time trust scores and escalation guidance; you decide when to trust AI vs. seek human expertise.
 - Vendor-neutral, open, and model-agnostic design ensures compatibility with all major LLMs and deployment methods.

+## ILETP Development Provenance

+The included proof-of-concept or "preview" application was built entirely through AI-directed development, a collaborative process between a human product manager (me) and Claude (Anthropic),embedded in Xcode 26.0.1.
+Without Swift coding expertise, I provided requirements and design decisions while Claude proposed implementation strategies, refined the architecture, and wrote code, while we both debugged issues.
+This resulted in a functional inter-LLM chat application in approximately 24 hours of active development time.

+The broader ILETP platform specifications and protocols (detailed in **/ILETP Specifications**) were developed through collaborative discussions with multiple AI models including Claude, ChatGPT (OpenAI), Gemini (Google), and Copilot (Microsoft).

 ## Why Open Source
 The problems addressed here, validation, trust, divergence, and diagnostics are not proprietary challenges.
 They are industry-wide challenges.